 Director of Legal Research

 Alex McCourt is an assistant scientist of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
-He is affiliated with the Center for Gun Policy and Research and the Center for Law and the Public’s Health.
+He is affiliated with the Center for Gun Violence Prevention and Policy and the Center for Law and the Public’s Health.
 Trained as a public health lawyer, he combines legal research with empirical methods to study instances in which law plays a role in shaping the public’s health.
 Much of his work has focused on firearm policy and violence, including homicide, suicide, and intimate partner violence.
 He received his PhD from the Johns Hopkins Bloomberg School of Public Health and his JD/MPH from the University of Arizona.

 Beth McGinty is an associate professor in the Departments of Health Policy and Management and Mental Health at Johns Hopkins Bloomberg School of Public Health.
-In addition to being a core member of the Center for Gun Policy and Research, she serves as a co-deputy director of the Center for Mental Health and Addiction Policy Research.
+In addition to being a core member of the Center for Gun Violence Prevention and Policy, she serves as a co-deputy director of the Center for Mental Health and Addiction Policy Research.
 Her research focuses on issues at the intersection of mental illness, substance use, and gun violence, including firearm suicide.
 At the Center for Gun Policy and Research, McGinty uses public opinion surveys and message framing experiments to assess public support for gun violence prevention policies.
 McGinty has conducted multiple analyses of news media coverage of gun violence and mental illness, as well as national public opinion surveys to assess Americans’ views about firearm policy and practices.
 She received her PhD in Health Policy and Management in 2013 from the Johns Hopkins Bloomberg School of Public Health where she was a Sommer Scholar and received an MS in Health and Behavior Studies from Columbia University in 2006.

 Paul Nestadt is an assistant professor jointly appointed in the Department of Psychiatry at the Johns Hopkins School of Medicine and the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.
 He completed medical school at New York Medical College, psychiatric residency at the Johns Hopkins Hospital, and a postdoctoral fellowship in the Psychiatric Epidemiology Training Program at the Johns Hopkins Bloomberg School of Public Health.
 Nestadt’s research interests include the epidemiology of suicide and the role of firearm access in predicting death.
 His suicide research also includes opioid-related suicidality and the limitations of clinical screening for dangerousness.
 Nestadt serves as the supervising psychiatrist for the Johns Hopkins Anxiety Disorders Clinic and as attending psychiatrist in the Motivated Behaviors Unit.